atlasphp/Atlas.Orm/README.md

 Do that once for each SQL table in your database.

-> N.b.: By default, Atlas uses generic Record and RecordSet classes to hold the
+> N.b.: By default, Atlas uses generic Row, Record, and RecordSet classes for
-> database rows.
-You can create custom Record and RecordSet classes passing
+> table data.
+You can create custom Row, Record and RecordSet classes passing
 > `--full` to `atlas-skeleton`; the Mapper will use the custom classes if
 > available, and fall back to the generic ones if not.